Oscar-Kristensson/BoardGame/README.md

 If the script failed or you can not run the script, simply create a compressed file containing the assets, licenses and games folders as well as the executable it self.

 ## Usage
+### Installation
+#### Windows
+If you downloaded a ZIP file, extract it.
+Place the folder in a apppropriate directory and click the launcher.vbs (launches the file without the terminal, if you click the BoardGame.exe file directly, you will end up with a terminal window) file.
+To add it to the start menu, click the install.bat file.

+#### MacOS
+TBD

+#### Linux
+TBD

+### How to use
 To use the app, install a game by moving it to the games folder.
 Then launch the executable and select the game.
 Change the number of players with the K and L keys.
 Click enter to launch the game.

 Once in the game: